-On Friday, February 25 and Saturday, February 26, 2022, the international conference organized by the Faculty of Social Sciences of the Pontifical Gregorian University, in collaboration with SIMI, will be held on the theme: Eradicating Modern Slavery.
+On Friday, February 25 and Saturday, February 26, 2022, the international conference organized by the Faculty of Social Sciences of the Pontifical Gregorian University, in collaboration with SIMI, will be addressing the issue of Eradicating Modern Slavery.
 What role for religions?
 International and local perspectives and practices.

 Leading academics, faith leaders, and practitioners will discuss modern slavery, human trafficking and forced labour, and reflect on how faith-based and lay institutions can collaborate to accompany and empower the most vulnerable and effectively tackle this daunting problem.

 – Cardinal Francesco Montenegro, Former archbishop of Agrigento

 – Tomoya Obokata, UN Special Rapporteur on Contemporary Forms of Slavery

 – David Hollenbach SJ, Pedro Arrupe Distinguished Research Professor of the Walsh School of Foreign Service at Georgetown University

 – Eugenia Bonetti MC, Founder and president of NGO “Slaves no more”

 – Marco Omizzolo, Sociologist at EURISPES and lecturer at Sapienza University of Rome – Sheikh Armiyawo Shaibu, Ghana’s National Chief Imam’s spokesperson

 – Cristina Molfetta, Researcher at Migrantes Foundation (Italian Bishops’ Conference)